ngarnier/mailjet-app/README.md

 :-------------------------:|:-------------------------:
 <img src="https://i.imgur.com/8ha3JJl.png" height="600" />  |  <img src="https://i.imgur.com/UBcp3Ac.jpg" height="600" />

+You can run the app on your phone using Expo.
+For more information, go to https://expo.io/@ngarnier/mailjet-stats.

 *Disclaimer: While I do work at Mailjet, this app is a personal project and not an official app.*

 ## Features